-ACE, the organization that oversees the five-part GED exam, offers several types of study aids through its website (www.acenet.edu).
-These study materials contain sample test questions from each of the subject areas tested: reading, writing (including an essay), math, science and social studies.
+The GED Testing Service offers a marketplace with several types of study aids through its website www.GEDTestingService.com.
+These study materials contain sample test questions from each of the subject areas tested: science, social studies, mathematical reasoning, and reasoning through language arts.
 Answers and explanations are provided online with tips on navigating through the standardized test format.
 Test guides also include instructions on how to use the calculator and answer forms for the math section.

-The Steck-Vaughn Company produces the Official GED Practice Test, which is administered in short- and full-length versions at testing centers around the country.
-Even if your state doesn't require you to take the practice test, you may find Steck-Vaughn's sample test questions and study guides helpful for studying at home (www.gedpractice.com).
-You can also use their website (steckvaughnadult.hmhco.com) to purchase test workbooks for each subject.
+The Steck-Vaughn Company produces the official GED practice test, which is administered in short- and full-length versions at testing centers around the country.
+Even if your state doesn't require you to take the practice test, you may find Steck-Vaughn's sample test questions and study guides helpful for studying at home.
+You can also use their website (www.hmhco.com/shop) to purchase test workbooks for each subject.
 You can find GED skill books in language arts, physical sciences, social studies and algebra, to name a few subjects.

 Multimedia Learning Through GED Connection

-PBS LiteracyLink (litlink.ket.org) and Kentucky Educational Television (ketadultlearning.org) combine videos, online activities and test workbooks into the adult learning course system called GED Connection.
-Videos are available on DVD and are also broadcast on PBS stations.
+Kentucky Educational Television (ketadultlearning.org) combines videos, online activities and test workbooks into the adult learning course system called GED Connection.
 DVDs and workbooks can be purchased online, but may also be available at your local public library or adult learning center.
 The online segments of these courses include learning modules and virtual classes.

 The Paxen Group also partners with ACE to produce its own set of GED prep workbooks.
-These study aids are available in multiple subjects and can be purchased on the company's website (old.paxen.com).
+These study aids are available in multiple subjects and can be purchased on the company's website www.paxen.com.